 The Big Review: American Express Platinum Card

 Providing an abundance of extras, the American Express Platinum Card offers exceptional value to cardholders who want a higher points earn plus platinum travel perks.
-As a new cardholder, you could receive 80,000 bonus Membership Rewards points, while earning 2.25 points per $1 on American Express’s incredibly flexible rewards program as a member of Ascent Premium.
+As a new cardholder, you could receive up to 150,000 bonus Membership Rewards points, while earning 2.25 points per $1 on American Express’s incredibly flexible rewards program as a member of Ascent Premium.

 Understanding what their cardholders value, American Express has enhanced the Platinum Card, adding and improving a number of features.
 Cardholders now have access to complimentary Accor Plus membership, the Australian Financial Review Premium Digital subscription, $450 Platinum Travel Credit each year, extensive airport lounge access and oh-so much more.

 - BONUS OFFER: Up to 150,000 Membership Rewards points when you apply by 28 August 2019, are approved and meet the minimum spend criteria – that’s 50,000 points for each month you spend $1,500 in the first 3 months

 - NEW FEATURE: Complimentary Accor Plus membership, valued at $395 per year.